 The Company's stock-based incentive compensation plan covers a maximum of 4.95 million shares of common stock that allows the Company to grant restricted stock awards, restricted stock unit awards, or collectively restricted stock, stock options, stock appreciation rights and fully-vested common stock to officers, other employees and directors.
-As of December 31, 2016, there were 542,266 shares available for future issuance to employees under the incentive compensation plan.
+As of December 31, 2017, there were 67,286 shares available for future issuance to employees under the incentive compensation plan.
+The issuance of shares of common stock under the incentive compensation plan.
 The issuance of shares of common stock under the incentive compensation plan has been registered on Form S-8 with the Securities and Exchange Commission.